GeoRC: A Benchmark for Geolocation Reasoning Chains: Geolocation Reasoning Chains (GeoRC)

 \subsection{The GeoRC Dataset}

 We curate a dataset, titled GeoRC, consisting of 800 reasoning chains generated by three expert GeoGuessr players.
-Our first two experts are ranked in the Champion Division (top $0.01\%$ of players), while our final expert is a professional GeoGuessr player and the 2025 GeoGuessr World Cup champion.
+Our first two experts, Joshua Diao (JD) and Tejas Santanam (TS), are ranked in the Champion Division (top $0.01\%$ of players), while our final expert is the 2025 GeoGuessr World Cup champion and a professional GeoGuessr player, Radu Casapu (RC).
 Our 800 reasoning chains are generated from 100 GeoGuessr challenges, each comprising 5 unique locations.
 We task our experts with generating reasoning chains that fit the properties laid out in \Cref{properties-geo-rc}, with each expert writing reasoning chains for a shared set of 150 locations, while the remaining 350 locations are divided among all three experts.
 See \Cref{app:reasoning_chain_guidelines} for detailed instructions provided to our GeoGuessr players.